jcohen42/SystemSix/README.md

 Hopefully the `requirements.txt` file covers the needed Python modules and you have no problems running SystemSix.
 (Hopefully too your Python environment already is pointing to Python3 and not an older Python implmentation.)

+You'll also need to install `feh` in order to display the image on your screen.
+You can do so by running `sudo apt install feh -y`.
+If you want to quit to the Desktop while SystemSix is running, simply click Q or Escape on your keyboard.

 BEWARE: The e-ink display functionality might be broken in this fork.
 In `systemsix.py`, there is a flag at the top: `USE_EINK_DISPLAY`.
 Set this to `False` and you can run `systemsix.py` in any environment, even without an e-ink display attached.
 The workflow for updating the e-ink display involves first creating the image that you want displayed.
 Most of the code in SystemSix is doing just that: creating the final image of the desktop.
 When you set `USE_EINK_DISPLAY` to `False` the final image is instead opened in your current OS environment, not sent to the e-ink driver.
 (On MacOS it is Preview that is launched to display the resulting image.)

 See the *Settings* section below on how to customize SystemSix and personalize it.